m3ttiw/orange_cb_recsys/orange_cb_recsys/examples/README.md

 In this package you can observe a lot of framework's features at work, by simple but effective examples

 ### Example 1
-The simple one, basic features of the framework, simple COntent Analyzer configuration and a ready-to-go Centroid Vector recommender.
+The simple one, basic features of the framework, simple Content Analyzer configuration and a ready-to-go Centroid Vector recommender.

 ### Example 2
 More complex features, like rating score combiner, search index activation and tf-idf computation.